Licensing - Design Pattern Framework

 cost-effective for large enterprises.
 Please note that employees not working

-at the licensed site are not covered and will still need to be licensed separately.
+at the licensed site are not covered and will need to be licensed separately.

 Can I use code from the Framework in my own application/project?

-Yes, you are free to do so (please note that our package is educational in nature and we offer no guarantees).
+Yes, you are free to do so (please note that we offer no guarantees).

-You are not allowed to use the code in creating a competing product, that is, a framework, architectural, and/or .NET educational product.
+You are not allowed to use the code in creating a similar or competing product, that is, a framework, architectural, and/or .NET educational product or code generator.

-If you're building for example an e-commerce website, a Silverlight line of business app, or an accounting winforms application,
+you are in violation of the license agreememnt.
+If, on the other hand you're building an online store, a WPF line of business app, or an accounting winforms application,